Indoor Living

-Indoor Living is the sixth studio album by American indie rock band Superchunk, released by Merge Records in 1997.
-It was recorded at Echo Park Studios in Bloomington, Indiana, and mixed at Overdub Lane, Durham, North Carolina.
-It was engineered by John Plymale and produced by Plymale and Superchunk.
+Indoor Living is the sixth studio album by American indie rock band Superchunk, released on Merge Records in 1997.
+It was recorded at Echo Park Studios in Bloomington, Indiana, and mixed at Overdub Lane Recording Studio in Durham, North Carolina.
+The album was engineered by John Plymale and produced by Plymale and Superchunk.

-A video was released for "Watery Hands" featuring comedians David Cross and Janeane Garofalo.
+A music video was released for "Watery Hands" featuring comedians David Cross and Janeane Garofalo.